dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/valuation-techniques.md

 Question: How is the Net Present Value (NPV) used in evaluating investment options?
 A: It projects the future value of expected benefits in current terms
-B: It determines the project's impact on social media engagement
+B: It determines the project's impact on social media engagement metrics
-C: It measures the effectiveness of the project team
+C: It measures the effectiveness of the project team in meeting deadlines
 D: It assesses the project's legal compliance
 Answer: A
 Explanation: Net Present Value (NPV) is used to project the future value of expected benefits in current terms, considering present and future benefits, inflation, and potential yields from alternative investments.
 A higher NPV suggests that an investment will be more valuable.